Addiction to Heroin and Opioids

 Addiction to anything is bad, really bad, but due to circumstances surrounding the worldwide opioid epidemic that’s taking place; addiction to heroin may be among the worst.

-The opioid epidemic has gotten out of hand, as we reported here where you can see prescription drug deaths surpassed 35,000 two years ago, and it’s done nothing but rise since then.
+The opioid epidemic has gotten out of hand, as we reported in a previous post; where you can see prescription drug deaths surpassed 35,000 two years ago, and it’s done nothing but rise since then.
 But at Into Action Recovery Centers, we already knew that as we have seen a dramatic increase in the number of clients we’ve been treating for opioid addiction.
-Some of those clients became addicted to prescription drugs as reported here and some to illicit drugs such as heroin.
+Some of those clients became addicted to prescription drugs and some to illicit drugs such as heroin.

 Rehab Solutions Are at Hand